Getting Your Head Straight

 How To Do It

 Paul is having a business lunch at a restaurant he visits regularly.
-His favourite dish is steak bernaise and fries then crème caramel.
+His favourite dish is steak and fries followed by choc brownie and ice cream.

 Faced with the menu his automatic response is the steak.
 But then he stops and thinks.